CaitlynForster/CaitlynForster.github.io/media.md

 I really enjoy writing about Ecology and entomology, and frequently written for The Department of Educations' [Scan Magazine](#scan-magazine), [The Conversation](#the-conversation) and have been involved in [educational videos](#video), [radio interviews](#radio) and podcast recordings.
 I have over 100 000 reads on articles written in the Conversation, and have written a mixture of pitched and commissioned articles on a range of topics from bee swarms to TikTok and the Olympics to Floods.

+**Nearby Nature**
+One of my great joys, is getting people outside in nature.
+In collaboration with The Urban Field Naturalist and headspace Bankstown, we create walkshops to encourage people to get outside and do some citizen science

 <h4 id="the-conversation">
 The Conversation
 </h4>